nanya01/github_repository_statistics/README.md

 # GITHUB REPOSITORY STATISTICS

 The **GitHub Repository Statistics** tool is a Python-based solution designed to provide in-depth analysis of GitHub repositories.
-It efficiently gathers and presents key repository metrics, making it an invaluable resource for evaluating repository activity and engagement.
+It efficiently gathers and presents key repository metrics, making it an invaluable resource for evaluating repository activity and engagement using the (Github Api)[https://docs.github.com].

 This tool offers comprehensive insights by calculating the total and median counts of essential repository elements, including: